Jimboom7/AlphaJong/readme.md

 ## Issues

 When creating an issue on a suboptimal play by this AI, please include the Debug String of that turn.
-To get it go to the correct turn in the replay and click the "Debug" button in the GUI.
+To get it go to the correct turn in the replay and click the "Debug" button in the GUI (if the button is not visible you need to set the DEBUG_BUTTON parameter to true).
 A screenshot of the state of the game is also helpful.

 ## Disclaimer